WilliamWelsh/UNO/README.md

 ### Help & Issues

-If you encounter any issues or have any suggestions, please put them here on GitHub or on [the Discord support server](https://discord.gg/UdCkusFA4d).
+If you encounter any issues or have any suggestions, please put them here on GitHub.